 In addition to technical skill sets such as designing, building, and animation, the team relies upon members for the completion of tasks on the business side of the house, such as team leadership, marketing, writing, and photography, which they utilize in their team newsletters and website.

-More important than any competitive success or awards, the students of Team 254 grow academically, intellectually, and socially.
+More important than any competitive success or awards, our robotics students grow academically, intellectually, and socially.
 They gain a better understanding, a greater respect, and a more profound appreciation of the benefits of a good education, as well as a heightened responsibility for helping other teams.
 The team devotes itself to outreach in the community and at competitions, teaching the general public about robotics, and sharing their skills with other teams.

 FRC

-Team 254 runs an off-season FIRST Robotics Competition event in September.
-Chezy Champs is held on campus, with the Cheesy Poofs hosting 40 teams to battle it out and take home the title "Best of the West."
+The Cheesy Poofs host an off-season FIRST Robotics Competition event in September.
+Chezy Champs is held on campus, with the Cheesy Poofs hosting ~40 teams to battle it out and take home the title "Best of the West."